acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w6/Activity 6 Stacks and Queues.md

 ```
 <img width="2044" height="1829" alt="Untitled" src="https://github.com/user-attachments/assets/6db00e45-1eba-427e-8aee-e04611de072d" />

+As we can see, an overflow either means that head is at position 1 and tail is equal to length.
+Or it means that tail has wrapped arround and gone back to right below the head, so head == tail + 1.
+We can check for those.

 ```pseudocode
 if Q.head == Q.tail + 1 or (Q.head == 1 and Q.tail == Q.length)
     report overflow